e271828e/Flight.jl/docs/notes/design/framework_spec.md

 interaction", unchanged).

-**The shipped GUI binding is the class's sole shipped instance.** It declares `interactive` and nothing else: no `faces`, its surface being computed; no `selectors`, because its read path is the handle's primitive read — VSync-paced, it reads `latest` afresh each render ([§10.3](#103-the-next-snapshot-wait)) with an ad-hoc, render-time read set over the whole snapshot, the inspection register's shape ([§9.2](#92-outbound-snapshot-publication)) — so the compiled output gather has nothing to
+**The shipped GUI binding is the class's sole shipped instance.** It declares `interactive` and nothing else: no `claims`, its surface being computed; no `reads`, because its read path is the handle's primitive read — VSync-paced, it reads `latest` afresh each render ([§10.3](#103-the-next-snapshot-wait)) with an ad-hoc, render-time read set over the whole snapshot, the inspection register's shape ([§9.2](#92-outbound-snapshot-publication)) — so the compiled output gather has nothing to